daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority: Must-have.

-#### The user must be able to escape from certain structures when using read aloud.
+#### The user must be able to escape from certain structures when using read aloud

 The user must be able to control the read aloud so they can avoid reading all the way through escapable items and to continue read aloud